 Why Visit in April

-You experience both history and celebration, making it one of the best time of the year to visit Portugal.
+You experience both history and celebration, making it one of the best time to go to Portugal.

 May: Cultural Bloom